Angular Boot Camp Preparation

 9. Development tool setup

-Linux users: we recommend you install Node.js using your package manager or using a tool like NVM or N.
+Linux users: we recommend installing Node using your package manager or via a tool like NVM or N.

 Web browser

 Please install Google Chrome for use in class.
-While Angular works well with all major browsers, we use the Chrome developer tools and occasionally plugins (such as the Angular DevTools and the Redux DevTools ).
+While Angular works well with all major browsers, we use the Chrome developer tools and plugins like the Angular DevTools during class.

 Editor or IDE